 Specifying a new name for a virtual target device to use on a destination VIOS partition .
-83 Preparing the virtual Fibre Channel configuration for partition mobility .
+81 Preparing the virtual Fibre Channel configuration for partition mobility .
 82 Identifying the WWPNs that are assigned to a virtual Fibre Channel adapter .
-83 Verifying the virtual adapter connections between the mobile partition and the Virtual I/O Server logic al . partitions on the source server Validating the configuration for partition mobility . o.
-Moving the mobile partition .
-86 Moving the mobile partition .
-00 Adding the mobile partition with time .
-00 Moving the suspended mobile partition with the HMC command-line interface .
-03 Resuming the suspended mobile partition with HMC .
+83 Verifying the virtual adapter connections between the mobile partition and the Virtual I/O Server logical partitions on the source server .
+84 Validating the configuration for partition mobility .
+85 Moving the mobile partition .
+86 Moving the mobile partition with HMC .
+86 Adding the mobile partition to a partition workload group .
+89 Moving the suspended mobile partition with the HMC command-line interface .
+89 Resuming the suspended mobile partition with HMC .
 90 Shutting down the suspended mobile partition with HMC .
-9. Moving the mobile partition with SMIT .
-9. Troubleshooting partition mobility .
-9. Troubleshooting active partition mobility .
-9. Troubleshooting inactive partition mobility Virtual I/O Server errors .
-97 Live Partition Mobility on IVM-managed systems .
-98 Partition mobility overview for IVM .
-98 Benefits of partition mobility .
-98 Partition mobility process for IVM .
-98 Configuration validation for partition mobility .
-100 Logical partition attributes that change after the logical partition moves to the destination system .
-103 Processor compatibility modes .
-103 Processor compatibility mode definitions .
-104 Current and preferred processor compatibility modes .
-106 Enhanced processor compatibility modes .
-108 Migration combinations of processor compatibility modes .
-109 Examples: Using processor compatibility modes in partition mobility .
-119 Partition mobility environment .
-121 Source and destination servers in a partition mobility environment .
-121 Integrated Virtualization Manager in a partition mobility environment .
-122 Software applications that recognize partition mobility .
-123 Network configuration in a partition mobility environment Storage configuration in a partition mobility environment 125 Preparing for partition mobility 128 Preparing the source and destination servers for partition mobility 128 Determining the available physical memory on the destination server 131 Determining the available I/O entitled memory on the destination server 13 Determining available processors on the destination server 133 Preparing the source and destination management partitions for partition mobility Verifying that the destination shared memory pool contains an available paging space device Preparing the mobile partition for partition mobility Verifying the moone partition for partition mode of the mobile modified 120 Verifying the processor compatibility mode of the mobile partition Removing the mobile partition from a partition workload group Preparing the network configuration for partition mobility .
-139 Configuring secure IP tunnels between the mover service partitions on the source and destination servers Preparing the virtual SCSI configuration for partition mobility Setting the reserve policy attributes of a device .
-142 Verifying that the mobile partition has access to its physical storage Specifying a new name for a virtual target device to use on a destination management partition Preparing the virtual Fibre Channel configuration for partition mobility Verifying the number of physical Fibre Channel ports that are available on the destination management partition .
-146 Validating the configuration for partition mobility .
-147 Moving the mobile partition .
-148 Notices 151 Programming interface information .
-153 150
+91 Moving the mobile partition with SMIT. .
+91 Moving the mobile partition with SMIT .
+91 Troubleshooting active partition mobility .
+91 Troubleshooting inactive partition mobility Virtual I/O Server errors.
+Live Partition Mobility on IVM-managed systems .
+98 Partition mobility overview for IVM Benefits of partition mobility .
+98 Partition mobility process for IVM. .
+98 Configuration validation for partition mobility 100 Logical partition attributes that change after the logical partition moves to the destination system 103 Processor compatibility modes.
+103 Processor compatibility mode definitions 104 Processor compatibility mode definitions 106 Enhanced processor compatibility modes 108 Migration combinations of processor compatibility modes 109 Examples: Using processor compatibility modes in partition mobility.
+119 Partition mobility environment 121 Source and destination servers in a partition mobility environment 121 Integrated Virtualization Manager in a partition mobility environment Software applications that recognize partition mobility Network configuration in a partition mobility environment Storage configuration in a partition mobility environment 125 Preparing for partition mobility 128 Preparing the source and destination servers for partition mobility Determining the available physical memory on the destination server Determining the available I/O entitled memory on the destination server Determining available processors on the destination server 133 Preparing the source and destination management partitions for partition mobility 134 Verifying that the destination shared memory pool contains an available paging space device Preparing the mobile partition for partition mobility Verifying the processor compatibility mode of the mobile partition Removing the mobile partition from a partition workload group Preparing the network configuration for partition mobility Configuring secure IP tunnels between the mover service partitions on the source and destination 107 servers 140 Preparing the virtual SCSI configuration for partition mobility Setting the reserve policy attributes of a device 142 Verifying that the mobile partition has access to its physical storage Specifying a new name for a virtual target device to use on a destination management partition Preparing the virtual Fibre Channel configuration for partition mobility.
+Verifying the number of physical Fibre Channel ports that are available on the destination management - 10 partition 146 Validating the configuration for partition mobility Moving the mobile partition 1 10 Notices 161 Notices Programming interface information Trademarks 192